soulmachines/sm-web-component/rebuild/README.md

 - Enter your IP address and subnet mask.
 Make sure you are on the VPN when doing this.

   - Find your IP address by running this command in your terminal `curl ifconfig.me && echo`
-  - Most likely your subnet make is 32
+  - Most likely your subnet mask is 32

 - Enter the domains that the api keys are allowed to be used.
   - To cover our local html files and storybook, enter `http://localhost:6006` and `http://localhost:3000`